FGGS-LiDAR: Ultra-Fast, GPU-Accelerated Simulation from General 3DGS Models to LiDAR: INTRODUCTION

 The landscape of LiDAR simulation has historically been defined by a trade-off between asset creation and rendering performance.
 Traditional simulation pipelines, built on explicit mesh representations, can produce geometrically accurate and controllable data but are fundamentally bottlenecked by the need for high-quality, often manually created, 3D assets~\cite{manivasagam2020lidarsim,shah2017airsim,li2022pcgen,dosovitskiy2017carla}.
 This dependency on specialized assets limits their scalability and adaptability to diverse, real-world environments.
 In response, recent advances in neural fields, particularly Neural Radiance Fields (NeRF), have enabled the reconstruction of scenes directly from sensor data~\cite{mildenhall2021nerf}.
 However, while NeRF-based LiDAR simulators achieve impressive fidelity, their reliance on implicit representations and exhaustive volumetric ray marching renders them computationally intensive, with slow training times and low inference throughput that preclude real-time applications~\cite{zheng2024lidar4d,yang2023unisim,xue2024geonlf,zhang2024nerf,huang2023neural}.

-The emergence of 3D Gaussian Splatting (3DGS) promised to resolve this impasse, offering a transformative representation that combines photorealistic quality with real-time rendering speeds~\cite{kerbl20233dgs,liu2024citygaussian,feng2025flashgs,InteriorGS2025}.
-Yet, the standard 3DGS formulation, optimized for visual fidelity, is ill-suited for geometric sensing tasks.
-Its rendering process often produces blurred surfaces and incoherent depth estimates, failing to model the precise first-return mechanics of a LiDAR sensor~\cite{chen2024pgsr,radl2024stopthepop,Huang2DGS2024,qian20243dgsavatar,yu2024mip}.
-Recognizing this, a new class of specialized methods has sought to adapt the Gaussian framework specifically for LiDAR simulation~\cite{zhou2024lidarrt,jiang2025gslidar}.
-These approaches achieve high physical realism by integrating new, learnable attributes for intensity and ray-drop directly into the Gaussian primitives.
-However, this specialization comes at a cost: they require direct supervision from ground-truth LiDAR data and modify the core 3DGS architecture.
-This dependency on LiDAR-specific training data fundamentally limits their generality.
-As a result, the vast and rapidly expanding ecosystem of pre-existing, photometrically-trained 3DGS assets remains incompatible with LiDAR simulation, creating a significant "generality gap" in the field.
+The emergence of 3D Gaussian Splatting (3DGS) promised to resolve this impasse, offering a representation that combines photorealistic quality with real-time rendering speeds~\cite{kerbl20233dgs,liu2024citygaussian,feng2025flashgs,InteriorGS2025}.
+Yet, the standard 3DGS formulation, optimized for visual fidelity, is ill-suited for geometric sensing tasks: its rendering process often produces blurred surfaces and incoherent depth estimates, failing to model precise LiDAR first returns~\cite{chen2024pgsr,radl2024stopthepop,Huang2DGS2024,qian20243dgsavatar,yu2024mip}.
+Specialized Gaussian-based LiDAR methods~\cite{zhou2024lidarrt,jiang2025gslidar} address this by learning LiDAR-specific attributes, but typically require LiDAR-supervised retraining and often modify the standard 3DGS formulation.
+As a result, they are not directly applicable to arbitrary off-the-shelf, photometrically trained 3DGS assets, leaving the problem of plug-and-play LiDAR simulation from pretrained 3DGS assets largely open.

-To bridge this gap, we introduce FGGS-LiDAR, a framework that establishes a new paradigm for LiDAR simulation.
-Instead of specializing the scene representation, we propose a general-purpose pipeline that converts \textbf{arbitrary, off-the-shelf 3DGS assets} into a simulation-ready format.
-Our approach is founded on two core contributions.
-First, we develop a novel \textbf{3DGS-to-Mesh conversion process} that reliably produces watertight and topologically-consistent meshes from any pretrained 3DGS model, crucially without requiring dataset-specific supervision, architectural changes, or external priors like COLMAP~\cite{schoenberger2016vote}.
-Second, we contribute a \textbf{highly optimized, GPU-accelerated ray-casting module} that simulates LiDAR returns from these generated meshes at speeds exceeding 500 FPS, even on complex scenes with millions of triangles.
-By decoupling the 3DGS scene representation from the LiDAR simulation, our framework provides a truly "plug-and-play" solution.

-Our contributions can be summarized as follows: Our contributions can be summarized as follows: \begin{itemize} \item We introduce a general, prior-free "3DGS2Mesh" pipeline that converts any pretrained 3DGS model into a high-quality, watertight mesh suitable for geometric simulation. \item We release a high-performance, open-source LiDAR ray-casting module that achieves ultra-fast simulation speeds (\textgreater 500 FPS) through hardware-conscious optimizations. \item We demonstrate state-of-the-art geometric fidelity, achieving millimeter-level accuracy in reconstructing scene geometry from 3DGS assets, validated through direct comparison with ground-truth scans. \end{itemize}